Public Speaking 2021

 For some additional tips on presenting check out 4-H Agent in Pasquotank County, Mason Lawrence’s NC 4-H Facebook Spark Video.

 After judging is completed, those participants whose 4-H age is 8-18 will have a chance to make adjustments, re-record, and submit to district competitions. (your 4-H age is determined by your age on January 1 of this year)

-You must be registered in 4honline.com to participate in the public speaking program.
+You must be enrolled in v2.4honline.com to participate in the public speaking program.
 Once enrolled you can register for the public speaking event in 4honline.